-Children who have a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan are placed in schools throughout the arrangements set out in the SEN Code of Practice and not through any admission criteria.
-Governing bodies are required by Section 324 of the Education Act 1996 to admit a child with a Statement or an Education, Health and Care Plan that names the school, even if the school is full.
+Children who have an Education, Health and Care (EHC) Plan are placed in schools throughout the arrangements set out in the SEN Code of Practice and not through any admission criteria.
+Governing bodies are required by Section 324 of the Education Act 1996 to admit a child with an Education, Health and Care Plan that names the school, even if the school is full.
 Parents of children with Statements of SEN or EHC should contact their child's casework officer for any further information.